-All financial assets below the significant threshold and those not assessed to be individually impaired, will be subject to collective assessment and a collective allowance will be computed accordingly.
+Loans and advances, and commitments and contingencies below the significant threshold and those not assessed to be individually impaired, will be subject to collective assessment and a collective allowance will be computed accordingly.
+The collective impairment assessment and provisioning methodology uses historical loss data to derive the level of provisions.
+The collective provisions is computed after making the necessary adjustments to reflect current economic conditions.